BroMarduk/ptmenu/README.md

 1. [garthvh's pitftmenu](https://github.com/garthvh/pitftmenu)

    Along with [Re4son's fork](https://github.com/Re4son/pitftmenu) this project provided me a starting point for what functionality I needed as a base.
 My menu design used this menu systems button coordinates as a starting point.
-I also used it as a basis to learn how to execute commands in Python and to implement code to handle system shutdown on a low battery.
+I also used it as a basis to learn how to execute commands in Python, start X and to implement code to handle system shutdown on a low battery.
 2. [Jeremy Blythe's Blog](http://jeremyblythe.blogspot.com/2014/09/raspberry-pi-pygame-ui-basics.html)

    Great resource for learning how to use pygame with a TFT.
 Bridges the gap between the Adafruit documentation for the PiTFT and the pygame docs.